Elina Svitolina is in a fog at Wimbledon because of the missile attacks on Ukraine

 Svitolina, who is married to French tennis pro Gael Monfils, was a semifinalist at the grass-court Grand Slam tournament in 2019 and 2023 and is seeded 21st this year.
 Her opponent in the quarterfinals will be 2022 champion Elena Rybakina, who advanced when No. 17 Anna Kalinskaya stopped playing because of an injured right wrist while trailing in the second set.

-The other quarterfinal on the top half of the women's bracket will be 2017 French Open champion Jelena Ostapenko against 2021 French Open winner Barbora Krejcikova or 11th-seeded Danielle Collins.
+The other quarterfinal on the top half of the women's bracket will be 2017 French Open champion Jelena Ostapenko against 2021 French Open winner Barbora Krejcikova.

 Svitolina said she felt like she was “in a fog” on Monday, unable to go through her usual prematch thoughts and preparation.